- MP 000 -> MP 067 - Pennsylvania Railroad - Relay + Electromechanical - 1940s

 A traditional mast signal was erected at the west end of the interlocking in the new NS "tombstone" variety.
 The switch at CP-JW leads to unsignaled territory, but CP-JW is also the track 1 distant to CP-C and grants a lower head green lamp for Approach Medium aspects.

 The MP 277 automatic is a Conrail install consisting of a Cantilever covering tracks 1 and 2 and a mast for track 3.
-This is the distant for CP-C on track 3 so track 3 has one less block in this segment than 1 and 2 do.
-From the footings these signals replaced a PRR signal bridge at the same location which used to be part of SG tower which provided the final decision point for movements into t3k or the Sang Hollow Extension as it was known at the time.
+This is the distant for CP-C on track 3 so we can confirm that track 3 has one less block in this segment than tracks 1 and 2 do.
+From the footings these signals replaced a PRR signal bridge at the same location that also used to be part of the SG tower plant.
+This interlocking which the old decision point for movements into the Sang Hollow Extension, which was what track 3 was known as at the time.

 After several additional floods in the 20th Century the Army Corps of Engineers decided to pot an end to the problem by applying appropriate protections to the riverbank .